A Field Guide to Silicon Valley's Most Invasive Memes

 Yak Shaving

 Getting stuck doing a chain of small tasks before you can start the real task.
-Originating at the MIT AI Lab, it's the daily reality of AI infra work: each dependency reveals ten more.
+Originating at the MIT AI Lab, it's the lived reality of AI infra work: you set out to add a new eval, which requires updating the harness, which fails because a dependency bumped its API, which now needs a Python version upgrade, which breaks three other tools in your stack, all before you have touched the thing you actually meant to do.

 Zero-Shot / One-Shot / Few-Shot